beezy-dev/verbose-couscous/docs/pancake/index.md

 ### Phase 1
 Discover the basics of software architecture on a microcontroller compared to a single-board computer or standard computer.
-This phase will introduce a first software iteration to remotely control the robot from a simple web page.
+This phase will introduce a first software iteration to remotely control the UGV from a simple web page.

 The code provides the following features: